 Platform models diversify sources of revenue and create a new digital ecosystem

-Banks that embrace platform models can expand their market reach, improve operational efficiencies, increase business profitability and offer differentiated, personalized products and services over their traditional competitors.
-By shifting to a platform-based model, banks that were experiencing incremental customer growth can create new business models to monetize some of their strengths.
+Banks that embrace platform models can expand their market reach, improve operational efficiencies, increase business profitability and offer differentiated, personalised products and services over their traditional competitors.
+By shifting to a platform-based model, banks that were experiencing incremental customer growth can create new business models to monetise some of their strengths.